Master Bedroom Makeover (Part Two)

-I used a few pictures and plans as inspiration, but I designed this bed to fit our needs and our space.
-That’s why I love DIYs, you can make it specifically what YOU are looking for!
-We used a gray stain for the finish, and added hardware to the drawers and corners of the headboard and footboard.
+We used some of Ana White’s plans as inspiration, but we built this bed to specifically fit our needs and our space.
+That’s why I love DIYs, you can make it exactly what YOU are looking for!
+We finished it with classic gray stain, and added hardware to the drawers and corners of the headboard/footboard.
 This gives it that modern farmhouse style!
 Our bedding is from a variety of places…

 I absolutely love how this DIY turned out, and the extra storage is amazing!
 The drawers are so deep, and since this bed is lifted off the ground, there is plenty of room to store things under the drawer units as well.
 There is no more wasted space, and the aesthetic of the low profile footboard makes the room feel much bigger!

 We also love our new Tulo Mattress.
-This is a “bed in a box,” and we liked the Tulo brand because of the price, and we could chose between three levels of comfort!
-Highly recommend!!
+This is a “bed in a box,” and we liked the Tulo brand because of the price, and also because we could chose between three levels of comfort!
+(Not sponsored, just highly recommend)!

-I’m also excited to share part three of our master bedroom makeover (which might be my favorite one so far)!!!!!
+I’m also very excited to share part three of our master bedroom makeover, DIY floating nightstands!
+This may be my favorite one so far!
 Thanks for reading, God bless!